Case study - Making Scylla docs easier to write, read, and find

 Besides, the technical writer/developer ratio of the company is limited.
 This makes keeping the documentation up to date challenging without the contributions from the development team.
 However, the documentation did not always reflect the latest changes.

-Working alongside the product team, I helped Scylla design and implement a documentation toolchain that projects can install next to their code to create documentation sites.
+Working alongside the product team, we helped Scylla design and implement a documentation toolchain that projects can install next to their code to create documentation sites.
 We made their docs easier to write, read, and find by following the same processes and working with the same tools developers use to program code.

-In the talk Documentation Communities: Sound Strategy or Documentarian's Gambit?, Laura Novich presents the solution and refers to this approach as docs in tree.
+In the talk "Documentation Communities: Sound Strategy or Documentarian's Gambit?", Laura Novich presents the solution and refers to this approach as docs in tree.

 Instead of having one knowledge base with all the information, now each project maintains and owns its documentation site.
 Ultimately, we aggregate all the individual sites in the public developer portal docs.scylladb.com.